Skip to content

 Answer: Any of these: first video game mascot character, first game in the maze chase genre, first game to attract a significant female audience, or first game to feature cutscene storytelling between levels.

 Most people know one of these.
-Knowing all four separates casual gamers from historians.
+Knowing all four splits the casual gamers from the historians.
 Pac-Man wasn’t just popular.
-It was structurally innovative in ways that shaped every game that followed.
+It broke new ground in ways that shaped every game that came after.

 80s Sports & Olympics (46-52)